Samurai412/samurai-garden/content/index.md

-# Welcome to my Flowershow site!
+# Welcome to my garden :3!

+> [!NOTE] Some content is missing on mobile view
+> Will try to fix it sometime soon